-Our primary market areas are South Florida (Miami-Dade, Broward and Palm Beach counties), Tampa, FL and Houston, Texas.
-We serve our market areas from our headquarters in Coral Gables, FL and through a network of 16 banking locations in South Florida, 6 banking locations in Houston, Texas and 1 in Tampa, FL.
+Our primary market areas are South Florida (Miami-Dade, Broward and Palm Beach counties), and Tampa, FL.
+We serve our market areas from our headquarters in Coral Gables, FL and through a network of 18 banking centers throughout South Florida, and 1 located in Tampa, FL.
 Our subsidiary, Amerant Mortgage, operates its business nationally and has direct access to federal housing agencies.